COAzure/global-azure-boot-camp-2017/Containers/Session 1 - Hands On/readme.md

 When the deployment completes successfully, you will see all the resources that comprise the container service in the resource group.
 The next step is to open a secure connection to the service.

 <a name="Exercise3"></a>
-## Exercise 3: Record fully qualified domain names ##
+## Exercise 3: Connect to the Azure Container Service ##

 In this exercise, you will retrieve fully qualified domain names (FQDNs) for the master node and agent node of the container service you deployed in the previous exercise.
+You will use that FQDN to connect to ACS.

 1. In the blade for the "OrchestrationLabResourceGroup" resource group, click the container service.